ShreyaJari/Earth_Intelligence_Platform/README.md

 overall approach:

-- **Landslide, Flood, Wind, Urban Heat risk calibration**: not ML-calibrated (unlike Wildfire).
+- **Landslide, Flood, Wind, Urban Heat risk calibration**: not ML calibrated (unlike Wildfire).
 Landslide and Wind had tractable public event datasets identified (NASA COOLR, IBTrACS) but data access issues prevented completion within the project timeline.
-  Flood and Urban Heat have no comparable discrete-event public dataset available.
+  Flood and Urban Heat have no comparable discrete event public dataset available.
 - **Terrain slope artifacts**: Copernicus DEM is a Digital Surface Model (includes building heights, not bare earth), producing inflated slope values in dense urban areas.
-Mitigated via coarser DEM resolution (90m) and Gaussian smoothing, plus switching Landslide's slope aggregation from AOI-wide mean to percentage-of-area-exceeding-threshold (more consistent with real landslide susceptibility literature) — but not fully eliminated; flagged as an open question in ongoing risk-score investigation for dense cities.
+Mitigated via coarser DEM resolution (90m) and Gaussian smoothing, plus switching Landslide's slope aggregation from AOI wide mean to percentage of area exceeding threshold (more consistent with real landslide susceptibility literature) but not fully eliminated; flagged as an open question in ongoing risk score investigation for dense cities.
-- **Temporal change detection**: architecturally scoped (two Satellite Engine runs on pixel-aligned deterministic grids would enable direct before/after comparison) but not built.
+- **Temporal change detection**: architecturally scoped (two Satellite Engine runs on pixel aligned deterministic grids would enable direct before/after comparison) but not built.
 - **All ML models are pilot-scale**: trained on tens to low thousands of samples, not production-scale datasets.
-Validation is train/test split, not independent held-out ground truth.
+Validation is train/test split, not independent held out ground truth.
-- **Land Cover ML classification**: trained using ESA WorldCover as weak labels, meaning it cannot exceed WorldCover's own accuracy by design — its value is date-specificity (reflecting the actual selected acquisition date, not WorldCover's fixed vintage), not raw accuracy improvement.
+- **Land Cover ML classification**: trained using ESA WorldCover as weak labels, meaning it cannot exceed WorldCover's own accuracy by design, its value is date specificity (reflecting the actual selected acquisition date, not WorldCover's fixed vintage), not raw accuracy improvement.
 - **Processing time scales with AOI size**: large metropolitan areas